 The University of Manchester

-On Tuesday 21 June, our Year 6 children visited the University of Manchester.
-They attended a lecture on visiting Mars, discussed courses available at the university and had a tour of the campus.
+When our Year 6 children visited the University of Manchester, they attended a lecture on visiting Mars, discussed courses available at the university and had a tour of the campus.
 The children were greeted by ambassadors for the university and these students shared information about their time at university such as societies they belonged to, what studying at university involved and about how to get involved in student life.
 The children were given advice and guidance to enable them to make informed decisions about their future and we hope that following their visit, many of them are inspired to consider university as part of their long term goal.
-The children were excellent and really enjoyed their day.